 Main purpose of the job

-Research Software Developers collaborate with research colleagues from across UCL to construct, improve, and maintain codes used for modelling, analysis, simulation and more.
+Senior Research Software Developers provide tactical leadership for delivery of research software development services, collaborating with research colleagues from across UCL to construct, improve, and maintain codes used for modelling, analysis, simulation and more.

-They are required to rapidly assimilate research context through publications and conversation with research groups, understand the computational algorithms, requirements and interfaces needed within the research effort, and construct high-quality software for research colleagues which will result in a sustained impact on their research programme.
+They are required to rapidly assimilate research context through publications and conversation with research groups, understand the computational algorithms, requirements and interfaces needed within the research effort, and design high-quality software for research colleagues which will result in a sustained impact on their research programme.

-They provide consulting on software practices, techniques, design, and architecture to research groups, helping to build well-structured and maintainable research software.
+They may follow a technical leadership or managerial pathway, or a blend of both.

-They contribute to strengthen and widen the various technical specialisms within the team, such as data science, visualisation, parallel programming, and web applications.
+They mentor other team members ensuring the code they produce meets rigorous quality standards, and contribute to the design of the team's ways of working.

-They teach research staff and students the effective use of software for research, through hands-on training sessions covering topics in programming and software engineering best practice.
+They may line manage up to three other Research Software Developers.

-They build and maintain relationships within the research and e-Infrastructure communities in UCL and beyond, seeking opportunities to contribute to research, and to generate opportunities for new research projects and funding.
+They coordinate the delivery of collaborative research programming projects, allocating team resources efficiently to ensure timely delivery of research outcomes.

-They support the release and dissemination of UCL research software.
+They contribute to the development and design of teaching and training courses in research programming and related subjects.

-They may progress to a Senior Research Software Developer or Data Science Specialist role.
+They manage external funding opportunities from initial idea through to successful funding, liaising with funding bodies, UCL Professional Services staff and Principal Investigators, preparing proposal costings and contributing to bid documents.

 Duties and responsibilities

-The balance of time between activities will vary depending on the current project portfolio for the team and individual proclivities; The percentages here give an indication of the approximate split, and should not be taken as definitive.
+The balance of time between activities will vary depending on the post holder’s emphasis on a technical leadership or managerial pathway.
+A single person will not perform all activities.
+For instance, a tech lead might spend no time on project management or line management.
+The percentages here give an indication of the relative proportions likely for different areas.
+They should not be taken as definitive, and do not sum to 100%.

-Research programming (70%)
+Research programming (25%)